Concordium/concordium-base/smart-contracts/docs/src/references/host-fns.rst

 .. function:: simple_transfer(addr_bytes, amount) -> i32

-    Constructs a accept action, indicating the function was successful.
+    Constructs a simple transfer of GTU action.

     :param i32 addr_bytes: Pointer to the address of the receiver
     :param i64 amount: The amount of GTU to send